 Another interesting thing I noticed in Cuba was a handful of barbershops on people’s front porches.
 In a country where the temperature is always sweltering, being outside in the shade is often cooler than being indoors.
 So it makes perfect sense that all the barbershops are on porches.

 These were just two of the fascinating images from my week on the island.
-Scroll down for a few dozen more in this closer look into the lives and the landscapes of Cuba.
+Scroll down for a few dozen more images of Cuba in this closer look into the lives and the landscapes of the country of Cuba.

 The city wall in Havana was built in the late 1600s to protect against pirate attacks.
 It utilized moats and gates.
 Today, a small fragment still remains in Old Havana: